 1. API Unit Testing

 Modern systems rely on different programs communicating with each other, often relying on interfaces known as APIs.
-For example, developers can increase efficiency by testing the endpoints through unit testing a REST API.
+For example, developers can increase efficiency by testing the endpoints through unit testing of a REST API.

 2. Automotive Industry